tfzee/foptim/ReadMe.txt

 + convert codegen into library
 + Dont generate stack setup destruction if no stack usage (need to make sure stack is still aligned iff thers call)
-+ replace globals only used in 1 func to local variable(iff not recursive)
 + More Passes
 	+ Fix epath pre
 	+ rework sccp